 Marie Charpentier PT, DPT, OCS, SCS, FAAOMPT, ATC, LAT

 Marie Charpentier PT, DPT, OCS, SCS, FAAOMPT, ATC, LAT is a Lead Faculty for the Institute for Athlete Regeneration, a post-professional Residency and Fellowship Program in Orthopedics, Sports, and Manual Therapy.
-She is also the Program Coordinator for the Houston Methodist Sugar Land Sports and Athletic Training Residency Programs.
+She also works for UT Health San Antonio, treating athletes in the University of Texas San Antonio athletic training room.
 She is a Board Certified Specialist in Orthopedics and Sports, Fellowship trained in Manual Therapy, and a Certified Athletic Trainer.
 Marie graduated from the University of Virginia with a BS in Sports Medicine before continuing to physical therapy school at Virginia Commonwealth University.
 Marie always knew that she wanted to pursue post professional training, so after working in private practice for a year, she completed the orthopedic physical therapy residency and orthopedic manual therapy fellowship in sports rehabilitation at the prestigious Kaiser Permanente in Southern California.
 Marie is an active member of the APTA and NATA, serving on several committees.
 She has spoken at several professional meetings including CSM, NATA, AAOMPT, TPTA, and SWATA.
 Marie is an avid runner and enjoys the challenge of treating endurance athletes.

 Chris Chase PT, OCS, Dip.
 MDT, FAAOMPT